U.N. mum over report Sec-Gen Ban to visit North Korea this week

 South Korea's foreign ministry could not confirm the Yonhap report.
 Its Unification Ministry said Ban has not contacted the South Korean government about any plan to visit the North.

-If the visit does take place, analysts expect Ban to raise the issues of sanctions and the North's suspected nuclear arms program.
+If the visit does take place, analysts expect Ban to raise the issues of sanctions and the North's suspected nuclear arms programme.

-"The key point of discussion will have to be the U.N. sanctions on the North's weapons of mass destruction program," said Yoo Ho-yeol, an expert on the North at Korea University near Seoul.
+"The key point of discussion will have to be the U.N. sanctions on the North's weapons of mass destruction programme," said Yoo Ho-yeol, an expert on the North at Korea University near Seoul.

 "The message by the North may be that it is willing to be flexible on the issue," he said.